 - Disable Microsoft Office Macros in Group Policy

 - Setup Ransomware Detection Service https://github.com/prestoncooper/RansomwareDetectionService/ on your Windows File Server.
 This will notify you when file shares become compromised by any Ransomware.
 CommandProgram option is available to stop an infected user.
 Train users to leave SourcePath files/folders alone to prevent false positives.
-This service can also be used to cleanup file shares.
+This service can be used to monitor servers for ransomware infection as well.
+This service can help cleanup file shares.
 If you have a good backup after an infection, the bad files can be deleted prior to restore using the Find Files tab and File Filter tab.
 This program also will aide in the restore of files.
-It can compare file signatures and only restore the corrupted/encrypted files.
+The compare tab can be used to compare binary of files vs the last good backup and give you a list of the files changed (make sure no copy options are used when comparing a backup).
+Audit tab can compare file signatures and only restore the corrupted/encrypted files (Audit tab does not work on text files only binary files with signatures).
 The Audit Files tab and Find Files tab will also make note of file owners of corrupted/encrypted files.

 - Setup File Screens on your Windows File Servers to detect files and extensions caused by ransomware http://www.questiondriven.com/2015/10/27/file-screens-to-monitor-file-shares-for-ransomware/ This will notify you when you get hit by an older ransomware and the owner of the file is the infected user.
 Passive monitoring notifies you when a possible infection occurs and gathers the file owner to get the infected user.
 The big caveat being that the ransomware creates files or file extensions that are not random and in the file shares that become encrypted.
 Ransomware do not always change files extensions or create text ransom notes.
 This fact renders File Screens inadequate for detection of current and future ransomware.